-The weight μ_K is defined similarly for put options.
+The weight $\mu_K$ is defined similarly for put options.
 Note that options with zero volume have a weight equal to zero.
-However, we observed that the effect of incorporating this type of weighting after eliminating arbitrage was relatively minor.

-5.2.2.
-Results.
+5.3.2 Results

 The results are presented for the three data sets mentioned before, in a manner similar to the Black-Scholes case.
 In the first data set (Figure 2) the original number of calls and puts was 40 each.
-After eliminating arbitrage opportunities we reduced the problem dimension to 24 calls for which we considered 36 knots.
+After eliminating arbitrage opportunities we reduced the problem dimension to 24 calls for which we considered 32 knots.
 In the second data set (Figure 3) the original number of calls and puts was 38 each.
-After eliminating arbitrage opportunities we reduced the problem dimension to 24 calls for which we considered 36 knots.
-In the second data set (Figure 3) the original number of calls and puts was 38 each.
-After eliminating arbitrage opportunities we reduced the problem dimension to 24 calls for which we considered 32 knots.
+After eliminating arbitrage opportunities we reduced the problem dimension to 23 calls for which we considered 28 knots.
 Finally, in the third data set (Figure 4) the original number of calls and puts was 29 each.
-After eliminating arbitrage opportunities we reduced the problem dimension to 14 calls for which we considered 23 knots.
+After eliminating arbitrage opportunities we reduced the problem dimension to 14 calls for which we considered 29 knots.
+In the QP and SDP approaches for the S&P 500 data, our experiments have shown that the spline knots must be chosen close to the strike prices and that the choice of the location of the spline nodes is more sensible than it was in the Black-Scholes simulated data.